Lord Mountbatten: First World War

 While still an acting-sub-lieutenant, Mountbatten was appointed first lieutenant (second-in-command) of the P-class sloop HMS P. 31 on 13 October 1918 and was confirmed as a substantive sub-lieutenant on 15 January 1919.
 HMS P. 31 took part in the Peace River Pageant on 4 April 1919.
-Mountbatten attended Christ's College, Cambridge, for two terms, starting in October 1919, where he studied English literature (including John Milton and Lord Byron) in a programme designed to augment the education of junior officers which had been curtailed by the war.
+Mountbatten attended Christ's College, Cambridge, for two terms from October 1919, studying English literature (including John Milton and Lord Byron) in a programme designed to augment the education of junior officers whose studies had been curtailed by the war.
 He was elected for a term to the Standing Committee of the Cambridge Union Society and was suspected of sympathy for the Labour Party, then emerging as a potential party of government for the first time.

 Interwar period

 Prince Edward with his staff all wearing kimono during the Pacific visit to Japan in 1922.
 (Mountbatten standing, first from left).
 The Rising Sun Flag in the background.

-Mountbatten was posted to the battlecruiser in March 1920 and accompanied Edward, Prince of Wales, on a royal tour of Australia in her.
+Mountbatten was posted to the battlecruiser in March 1920 and accompanied Edward, Prince of Wales, on a royal tour of Australia.
 He was promoted lieutenant on 15 April 1920.
 HMS Renown returned to Portsmouth on 11 October 1920.
-Early in 1921 Royal Navy personnel were used for civil defence duties as serious industrial unrest seemed imminent.
-Mountbatten had to command a platoon of stokers, many of whom had never handled a rifle before, in Northern England.
-He transferred to the battlecruiser in March 1921 and accompanied the Prince of Wales on a royal tour of India and Japan.
+Early in 1921, Royal Navy personnel were deployed for civil defence duties as serious industrial unrest appeared imminent, and Mountbatten was required to command a platoon of stokers in Northern England, many of whom had never handled a rifle before.
+He transferred to the battlecruiser in March 1921 and again accompanied the Prince of Wales, this time on a royal tour of India and Japan.
 Edward and Mountbatten formed a close friendship during the trip.
-Mountbatten survived the deep defence cuts known as the Geddes Axe.
-Fifty-two percent of the officers of his year had had to leave the Royal Navy by the end of 1923; although he was highly regarded by his superiors, it was rumoured that wealthy and well-connected officers were more likely to be retained.
-Mountbatten was posted to the battleship in the Mediterranean Fleet in January 1923.
+Mountbatten survived the deep defence cuts known as the Geddes Axe; fifty-two percent of the officers of his year had left the Royal Navy by the end of 1923.
+Although he was highly regarded by his superiors, it was rumoured that wealthy and well-connected officers were more likely to be retained.
+He was posted to the battleship in the Mediterranean Fleet in January 1923.